-\end{enumerate} We shall already provide a short discussion of the above restrictions. \ref{item:restr_domain} essentially ensures the existence (and simple construction) of an equidistributed sequence in $\Omega$. \ref{item:restr_weight}, on the other hand, warrants the existence of a certain continuous inner product (and corresponding orthonormal functions) that can be approximated by a sequence of discrete inner products (and corresponding discrete orthonormal functions).
-Finally, \ref{item:restr_space} is needed for technical reasons and is utilized in the proof of the preliminary \cref{lem:2} (and therefore in the proof of our main result, \cref{thm:main}).
-That said, we believe that parts of \ref{item:restr_space} can be further relaxed and might address this in a forthcoming work.
+\end{enumerate} \ref{item:restr_domain} essentially ensures the existence and simple construction of an equidistributed sequence in $\Omega$. \ref{item:restr_weight} warrants the existence of a certain continuous inner product (and corresponding orthonormal functions) that can be approximated by a sequence of discrete inner products (and corresponding discrete orthonormal functions). \ref{item:restr_space} is needed for technical reasons and is utilized in the proof of the preliminary \cref{lem:2}.
+Well-conditioned computation of the LS-CFs can be ensured if a basis $\{ \varphi_k \}_{k=1}^K$ for $\mathcal{F}_K(\Omega)$ of orthonormal functions is available (see \cref{rem:conditioning}).